cdsterling/BartProj/README.md

 ### Software Goal & Concept
 * Easily see timing of next train
 * Quickly understand traffic at favorite stations (e.g., recent trends on timing for trains at station)
-* know if you need to run, walk or wait based on your current location and next trian
+* Know if you need to run, walk or wait based on your current location and next trian

 ### Project Specifications
 * API Consumed